finalyearproject-bot/Protocol/README.md

 # 👨‍💻 Author

-Developed as a complete implementation of the Signal Protocol core cryptographic components:
+Developed as a complete educational and production-oriented implementation of:

-* X3DH Key Agreement
+* X3DH Key Agreement Protocol
-* Double Ratchet Algorithm
+* Signal Double Ratchet Algorithm

 using Python and the Cryptography library.